flatland-association/flatland-rl/docs/getting_start_with_observationbuilder.rst

         """
         def __init__(self):
             super().__init__(max_depth=0)
-            # We set max_depth=0 in because we only need to look at the current position of the agent to deside what direction is shortest.
+            # We set max_depth=0 in because we only need to look at the current position of the agent to decide what direction is shortest.
             self.observation_space = [3]

         def reset(self):